aws-samples/aws-hpc-tutorials/content/02-aws-getting-started/03-access-aws.md

 ##### Step 1

 {{% notice warning %}}
-Sandbox accoutns  are available on the day of the workshop.
+Sandbox accounts are available on the day of the workshop.
 The website will be maintained if you would like to run through the labs at a later stage on your own, with your company or institution.
 {{% /notice %}}

 ##### Step 2